adaptive-democracy/hopeful-path/talks/talk.democracy.md

 # markets are for people
 # not the other way around

-harberger taxes create a *provably optimally efficient* market
+Harberger taxes create a *provably optimally efficient* market

 common resource rights *could* create a provably welfare optimal system